Jerome Neighborhood Health Plan Recommendations

 Quest for Justice Zine

-Community Food Action partnered with New Settlement’s Bronx Helpers to create the Youth Advocates for Nutrition Access (YANA) project.
+Community Health Initiatives partnered with New Settlement’s Bronx Helpers to create the Youth Advocates for Nutrition Access (YANA) project.
 The youth advocates understood that educating themselves about food justice was essential to begin advocating for equal access to good food in their community.
 After months of learning, the youth created a zine (a self-published, small circulation magazine that addresses topics in alternative ways to mainstream media) to express what they feel the world needs to know, while celebrating the brilliance each YANA member encompasses.

 The zine is available in two versions: a web friendly version, and a print version that can be printed, folded, and shared!